Safe checklist after a hailstorm

 When homeowners request inspections

 In areas where hailstorms are common, roof inspections are often requested soon after major storm events.
-Even when damage is not obvious from the ground, an inspection can help determine whether the roof surface was affected.
+Even when damage is not obvious from the ground, an inspection can help determine whether the roof surface may have been affected.

 If your neighborhood experienced significant hail activity, you may wish to request an inspection rather than attempting to evaluate the roof yourself.